-3.1 Standards, interpretations and amendments to existing standards that are effective in 2021
+3.1 Standards, interpretations and amendments to existing standards that are effective in 2022

-Following relevant new standards, revisions and amendments to existing standards were issued by the IASB, which are effective for the accounting period beginning on or after January 1, 2021 and have been adopted by the Company.
-The application of these amendments to IFRSs has not had any material impact on the amounts reported for the current year but may affect the accounting for the Company's future transactions or arrangements.
+In the current year the Company has applied the amendments to IFRS 3, IAS 16, IAS 37 and annual improvements to IFRS Standards 2018-2020 issued by the International Accounting Standards Board ("IASB") that are mandatorily effective for an accounting period that begins on or after January 1, 2022.
+The application of these amendments to IFRSs has not had any material impact on the amounts reported for the current and prior periods but may affect the accounting for the Company's future transactions or arrangements.
+Other than the above, there are no other significant IFRSs, amendments or interpretations that were effective for the first time for the financial year beginning on or after January 1, 2022.